Keeper vs RoboForm: 2 veteran password managers compared

 - TOTP generator apps such as Google Authenticator and Microsoft Authenticator

-- U2F-based physical keys such as YubiKey
+- FIDO2 WebAuthn physical keys, such as YubiKey

 Data storage

+Most quality password managers also double as a secure cloud storage vault.
 With Keeper, all of its plans offer unlimited password storage.
 This is great since you’ll have plenty of space even if you use different passwords for different accounts.
 However, you’ll need to spring for the Family plan, which comes with 10GB of storage, to store anything other than passwords.

 Privacy policy

-Despite their zero-knowledge policies, both Keeper and RoboForm do still collect certain personal data – just like any other password managers.
+Despite their zero-knowledge policies, both Keeper and RoboForm collect certain personal data – just like any other password managers.
 However, to give credit where it’s due, their privacy policies are pretty standard, and they are transparent about how and what they collect.

 RoboForm logs almost the same things, too.
 For instance, basic user and device information is all fair game.
 Among other things, you can expect it to collect: